containers/podman/docs/podman-create.1.md

 **--conmon-pidfile**=""

-Write the pid of the `conmon` process to a file. `conmon` daemonizes separate from Podman, so this is necessary when using systemd to restart Podman containers.
+Write the pid of the `conmon` process to a file. `conmon` runs in a separate process than Podman, so this is necessary when using systemd to restart Podman containers.

 **--cpu-count**=*0*